 The University System office will continue with an evaluation of our staffing and facility requirements.
 We currently have six vacancies and will be assessing operational priorities to determine which positions to possibly fill within the current budget limitations.
 Our operations are rapidly advancing to more of an electronic interface and staffing components will continue to be evaluated considering this factor.
 We will aggressively pursue filling vacancies based on operational requirements within budget limitations.
-We also have initiated a review of space as related to staffing levels and financial obligations.
-Logistics are important, particularly as it relates to the agency operational objectives and corresponding inter-agency and inner-agency business activities.
+We will continually review our space requirements as related to staffing levels and financial obligations.
+Loaistics are important, particularly as it relates to the agency operational objectives and corresponding interagency and intra-agency business activities.